kencormican/milestoneProjectTwo/READMe.md

 1. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 1. [Microsoft Excel:](https://en.wikipedia.org/wiki/Microsoft_Excel)
-    - Microsoft Execl was used to alter the CSO County spreadsheet into a workable format.
+    - Microsoft Excel was used to alter the CSO County spreadsheet into a workable format.
 1. [Microsoft Paint:](https://en.wikipedia.org/wiki/Microsoft_Paint)
     - Microsoft Paint was used to create the responsive image for the ReadMe.md and to capture the balsamiq & wireframe images in a generic format.
 1. [Balsamiq:](https://balsamiq.com/)